 If a user forgets the password for their managed Google account (for example, their G Suite or Cloud Identity account), or if you think their account has been compromised, you can reset their password from the Google Admin console.

-These steps don't apply if your account uses Single-Sign-On (SSO) with a third-party identity provider.
+These steps don't apply if your account uses single sign-on (SSO) with a third-party identity provider.
 Learn more

 Change a passwordReset a user's password

-- Send the user their new password.
+- (Optional) Allow the user to recover their own password.